Over 55? Stop Doing These Things Right Now, Say Experts

 Accentuating the positive can have a real impact on health as you grow older, particularly on the brain.
 "Having a positive view of aging is associated with both living longer and living better," says Scott Kaiser, MD, a board-certified geriatrician at Providence Saint John's Health Center in Santa Monica, California.
 Research done at Yale University found that people who had positive self-perceptions about growing older lived 7.5 years longer and had lower rates of Alzheimer's disease better than people with more negative views.

 COVID-19 booster shot recommendations are forthcoming, but you shouldn't wait to ask your doctor if you're up to date on your vaccines.
 Adults over 55 should be vaccinated against the flu annually, and against shingles, meningitis, and pneumonia as your doctor recommends.
 Skipping those shots could put you at risk of illnesses ranging from painful to potentially fatal.

 Do Not Accept Insomnia As Normal

 Insomnia is not a natural part of aging.
 In fact, it can actually shorten your life.
 During sleep, various systems throughout the body refresh and reboot.
 Not getting enough sleep has been linked to a range of maladies, including cancer, heart disease and dementia.
 Experts, including the National Sleep Foundation, recommend that all adults get seven to nine hours of quality sleep every night.
-If you're not, ask your doctor how you can get there—and to ensure your health and the health of others, don't miss these Sure Signs You Had COVID And Should Tell Your Doctor.
+If you're not, ask your doctor how you can get there—and to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.